opleary/PHP2650Project/index.md

 Unlike the PBC dataset, this data consists of many categorical variables with most of them having more than two-levels (many split-points).

+**Model Tuning**

+In the case of the random survival forest model, we will tune for two parameter values, number of variables to possibly split at each node (mtry) and minimum size of terminal node (nodesize).
+We will choose the combination on each data set that yields the lowest out-of-bag error.

 **Evaluating the Models: Variable Importance**

 For each model, we will assess the ranked **variable importance**.
 We’ll